 Veterinary expertise must always be available at an Event.
-If a Horse is injured or exhausted during a Competition, the Athlete must dismount and a Veterinary evaluation must be performed b) Referral centres c) Competition injuries d) Euthanasia
+If a Horse is injured or exhausted during a Competition, the Athlete must stop competing and a veterinary evaluation must be performed.

+b) Referral centres

-Wherever necessary, the Horse should be collected by ambulance and transported to the nearest relevant treatment centre for further assessment and therapy.
+Wherever necessary, Horses should be collected by ambulance and transported to the nearest relevant treatment centre for further assessment and therapy.
 Injured Horses must be given full supportive treatment before being transported.